mohamedlahdour/OpenNTP/Docs/source/Guide.rst

 2.2.7.
 Simple Output
 --------------------

 The following is the corresponding output to the above case.
-A brief outline of the output file contents is version and run time information, print of input values of the name list variables, print of relevant parameters after setup, calculation run time parametres method, scalar flux solution and output parameters solution to transport eqaution.
+A brief outline of the output file contents is version and run time information, print of input values of the name list variables, print of relevant parameters after setup, calculation run time parametres method, scalar flux solution and output parameters solution to transport equation.

     .. code-block:: python